jwir3/gruel/README.md

 | `%commitHash%`| The unique identifier of the current HEAD commit. | None |

-Gruel provides a method `gitSha(String tagName)` for you to use to retrieve the hash of a named `git` commit.
-You can use it within the `gruel` configuration by simply calling the function by name, as in the above example. (`gitSha()` is equivalent to running `gitSha('HEAD')`).
-If you wish to use this function outside of the gruel configuration block, you can invoke it using `gruel.gitSha(tagName)` once the gruel plugin has been applied.
+Gruel provides a method `gitSha(String tagName)` for you to use to retrieve the hash of a named `git` commit and a `timestamp()` method to output the current time in ISO 8601 format.
+You can use these within the `gruel` configuration by simply calling the function by name, as in the above example. (`gitSha()` is equivalent to running `gitSha('HEAD')`).
+If you wish to use these functions outside of the gruel configuration block, you can invoke them using `gruel.gitSha(tagName)` once the gruel plugin has been applied.

 The output APK will be named to conform to this pattern, in the order of parameters specified.